 When binge eating works as the only way of escaping from negative emotions according to the patients, DBT provides them with better coping strategies that work as escapes.
 Thus it gradually reduces the need for food as an escape.
 With time, the binge eating habit goes away.

 DBT uses some techniques for treating binge eating disorders.
 Below are some of those-

-Dialectical abstinence is a technique where the therapist asks the commitment of the patient to not attempt to binge eating again.
-Also, the commitment of focusing on the prevention strategies is taken.
+Dialectical abstinence is a technique where the therapist asks for the commitment of the patient to not attempt to binge eat again.
+Also, the commitment to focusing on prevention strategies is taken.